dndoja/nvimconf/README.md

-This is my personal NeoVim config.
+# Damian's Neovim config

 Use at your own peril.